 - 6 lime wedges

-- In a small saucepan add the oil and gently cook the onion and ginger until golden.
+- In a small saucepan add the oil and gently saute the onion and ginger for a couple of minutes until golden.
 Set aside.

 - Clean and rinse the chicken in cold water, remove excess fat and roughly cut into four pieces.

 - In a large pot place the chicken and top with enough cold water to cover the chicken.
 Add the onions, ginger, spices, fish sauce and salt.
 Bring to a boil and then simmer over a low heat uncovered for 25 minutes.
 Discard any scum that comes to the surface.

 - Check the chicken is cooked, remove with tongs and set aside for shredding into bite sized pieces.